 Ho Chi Minh to Angkor Wat Cycle

-12 Days Starting in Ho Chi Minh and ending in Siem Reap
+12 Days Starting in Ho Chi Minh City and ending in Siem Reap

 Visiting: Vietnam, Cambodia